-- perform ongoing assessments of pipeline integrity; - identify and characterize applicable threats to pipeline segments that could impact a high consequence area; - improve data collection, integration and analysis; - · repair and remediate the pipeline as necessary; and - implement preventive and mitigating actions.
+- · perform ongoing assessments of pipeline integrity; - identify and characterize applicable threats to pipeline segments that could impact a high consequence area; - · improve data collection, integration and analysis; - · repair and remediate the pipeline as necessary; and - · implement preventive and mitigating actions.

-Pipeline safety legislation enacted in 2012, the Pipeline Safety, Regulatory Certainty, and Job Creation Act of 2011, (the Pipeline Safety and Job Creations Act) reauthorizes funding for federal pipeline safety programs through 2015, increases penalties for safety violations, establishes additional safety requirements for newly constructed pipelines, and requires studies of certain safety issues that could result in the adoption of new regulatory requirements for existing pipelines, including the expansion of integrity management, use of automatic and remote-controlled shut-off valves, leak detection systems, sufficiency of existing pressure, incident notification, and other pipeline-safety related requirements.
+Pipeline safety legislation enacted in 2012, the Pipeline Safety, Regulatory Certainty, and Job Creation Act of 2011, (the Pipeline Safety and Job Creations Act) reauthorizes funding for federal pipeline safety programs through 2015, increases penalties for safety violations, establishes additional safety requirements for newly constructed pipelines, and requires studies of certain safety issues that could result in the adoption of new regulatory requirements for existing pipelines, including the expansion of integrity management, use of automatic and remote-controlled shut-off valves, leak detection systems, sufficiency of existing regulation of gathering pipelines, use of excess flow valves, verification of maximum allowable operating pressure, incident notification, and other pipeline-safety related requirements.
 New rules proposed by DOT's PHMSA, address many areas of this legislation.
 Extending the integrity management requirements to our gathering lines would impose additional obligations on us and could add material cost to our operations.